cfloisand/FSJSON/README.md

     return nil;
 }
 ```
-For an example of creating an `NSValueTransformer` subclass, see the `UCStructValueTransformer` class used by `UCSerializableObject` in the unit tests.
-There are also 2 value transformers included in _UCJSON.h_/_UCJSON.m_: one for transforming `NSDate` objects into Unix time, and another for serializing `NSRange` values.
+For an example of creating an `NSValueTransformer` subclass, see the `FSStructValueTransformer` class used by `FSSerializableObject` in the unit tests.
+There are also 2 value transformers included in _FSJSON.h_/_FSJSON.m_: one for transforming `NSDate` objects into Unix time, and another for serializing `NSRange` values.

 #### Dates
 By default, `NSDate` properties are serialized as strings using the [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt) profile of the [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) standard.
 To serialize using a different format or standard, implement the `-dateFormatterForDateProperty:` method: